Updated: May 5

 Heading northeast now along the Ring Road (Route One), we travel past the Vatnajökull National Park.
 Our next church of note lies just off Route One between the town of Hofn and the city of Akureyri.
 This pastel blue church lies at the end of a rainbow path, making it a truly colorful spectacle!

 Previously standing at Dvergasteinn farm, until it was moved to its coastal location in Seydisfjördur in 1882, the beautiful Blue Church is now a major Eastern Iceland cultural events venue.
-If you’re passing nearby, we recommend checking the concert schedule to enjoy the acoustics and unique atmosphere.
+If you’re passing nearby with your camper rental, we recommend checking the concert schedule to enjoy the acoustics and unique atmosphere.

 8. Vídimýrarkirkja Turf Church